katonage/pluvianus/docs/Installation.md

 ## System Requirements
 * Refer to CaImAn's system requirements: [CaImAn Installation](https://caiman.readthedocs.io/en/latest/Installation.html)
 * At least an HD display is recommended.
+* Windows, Linux, and macOS 13 or higher are supported.

 ## Tested on
-* Windows, Anaconda3.
+* Windows 11, Anaconda3.
-* macOS 13 or higher, Anaconda3
+* macOS 13, Anaconda3
 * CaImAn 1.11.4 - 1.13.1
 * PySide6 6.9.2 - 6.10.2
 (With PySide 6.9.1 the application freezes.)